Hannoob/ROPvsSolid/ROPExample/BlogPost.md

 ```

 This is pretty cool, but we can make it better.
 One of the problems, is that this way of doing things really does not give us the same readability as the BDD tests we saw in C#.
-These are not that readable, and that is something we can improve by defining the parameters as functions and using the "double back-tick tric" to give them descriptive names.
+These are not that readable, and that is something we can improve by defining the parameters as functions and using the "double back-tick trick" to give them descriptive names.
-As an added bonus, if we define these dependecies as function, we can re-use them in mutliple test cases.
+As an added bonus, if we define these dependencies as function, we can re-use them in multiple test cases.
 This is something that is often difficult to achieve with OO style tests.
 Finally, we can use "piping" to pipe our result through a bunch of asserts with descriptive names, and this has the effect of making even our asserts re-usable!
 As far as I know this is not something that is often done in testing, ever.